Time0o/Time0o/README.md

 * I love all things system programing, particularly compilers and operating systems.
 I am interested in building systems that are performant and scalable.
 * I hold a master's degree in information systems technology from TU Dresden.
 * Nowadays I am also a part-time mathematics student, currently focussing on linear algebra and probability theory.

-You can find out more about me on my [website](https://Time0o.github.io).